 Consequences shall be commensurate with the results of the investigation.
-Corrective actions for a student who commits an act of bullying of any type may include counseling, behavioral intervention and education, and, if the behavior is severe or pervasive as defined in Education Code 48900, may include suspension or expulsion in accordance with district policies and regulations.
+Corrective actions for a student who commits an act of bullying of any type may include a Threat Assessment Student Support Plan, Student Behavior Support Plan, counseling sessions, behavioral intervention plans and education, and, if the behavior is severe or pervasive as defined in Education Code $\underline{48900}$ , may include suspension or expulsion in accordance with district policies and regulations.

+'''

 (cf. 5138 - Conflict Resolution/Peer Mediation)

+'''

+'''

 (cf. 5144 - Discipline)

+'''

+'''

 (cf. 5144.1 - Suspension and Expulsion/Due Process)

+'''

+'''

 (cf. 5144.2 - Suspension and Expulsion/Due Process (Students with Disabilities))

+'''

+'''

 (cf. 6159.4 - Behavioral Interventions for Special Education Students)

+'''

 Depending on the severity of the incident, school staff shall take appropriate steps to insure campus safety.
-This may include any or all of the following: implement an immediate safety plan; isolate and supervise involved student(s); provide staff support for involved students as necessary; report incident to law enforcement, if appropriate; notify the parents/guardians of both the offender and the victim and develop supervision plan with parents.
+This may include any or all of the following: implement an immediate Student Behavior Support Plan; isolate and supervise involved student(s); develop No Contact Agreements for students, Schedule Changes, school transfers, provide staff support for involved students as necessary; report incident to law enforcement, if appropriate; notify the parents/guardians of both the offender and the victim and develop a supervision plan with parents.